aliyun/AliRTCSample/Server/README.md

 ## Notice
-This is a sample for DingRTC 3.0 token generate.
+This is a sample for DingRTC 3.0 token generation.